security camera system

 Is it better to have a security system or cameras?

-Ideally, it’s best to have both a security system and cameras.
+Ideally, you should have both a security system and cameras.
 That way, you create a comprehensive security solution that better protects your property.

 Nonetheless, if you must choose one, it’s best to have a security system.
-Cameras can only capture evidence of criminal activity after it’s taken place, whereas a security system can deter and even catch perpetrators in the act.
+Cameras can only capture evidence of criminal activity after it’s occurred, whereas a security system can deter and even catch perpetrators.

 Do I need a DVR for security cameras?